 Crochet Coasters Pattern Notes

-- If you use a different yarn weight, you will need to adjust the amount of chains in the pattern.
+- If you use a different yarn weight, you will need to adjust the number of chains in the pattern.

 - Ch 1 at the beginning of a row serves as a turning chain and does not count as a stitch.

-- Last stitch in a row may be harder to see as it’s covered by the Ch 1.
-Tightening the Ch 1 at the beginning of a row will make it easier to see that stitch.
+- The last stitch in a row may be harder to see as it’s covered by Ch1.
+Tightening Ch1 at the beginning of a row will make it easier to see that stitch.